This page is devoted entirely to you, so make sure you come back here every now and then to find out what’s going on in the Club.

 If you are a parent marked down for Junior Captain at a particular race, print this briefing off, and read it out to the kids on the day and ensure they get started by 6.50am.

-Club Race Bike The Club has a small Giant race bike for our Juniors to share and gain experience racing on a proper road-frame with drop bars and STI gears.
-More recently, the Club was graciously donated another Junior bike (a Merida Extra-small) by Guy and Jo Trezise.
+Club Race Bike The Club has 2x small race bikes for our Juniors to share and gain experience racing on a proper road-frame with drop bars and STI gears.
 Both of these bikes can be “loaned” out to any Junior who wants to book ahead for a particular race on our Calendar.

 Age Restrictions As is the case for all our Club races, kids who want to participate in PMTC Club races must be over the age of 10 years (this relates to the RMS regulations relating to open roads and bike usage).
-However, there are a number of other regional events which will give younger kids a taste of what triathlon is about, such as the Junior aquathlons down at Camden Haven in March, or the Trial Bay Triathlons held at South West Rocks in February.
+However, there are a number of other regional events which will give younger kids a taste of what aquathons and triathlons is about, such as the Trial Bay Triathlons (on closed roads) held at South West Rocks in February.
 These can be entered separately as those events open up their on-line entries.